 Staying within the law

 The UAE doesn't recognise dual nationality.
-The Australian Government won't be able to provide consular assistance to Australians who enter the UAE on nationality non-Australian passport.
+The Australian Government won't be able to provide consular assistance if you enter the UAE on non-Australian passport.
 Dual nationals must enter and depart the UAE on the same passport.

 Children born in the UAE of Emirati fathers automatically acquire UAE citizenship at birth.
 They must enter and leave the UAE on UAE passports.